tkuwill/Awesomewm.dotfiles/README.md

 ![](/screenshot/showdesktop.png)

 > The line next to the clock is volume bar, too.
-Due to I don't know how to add widgets into Awesome WM, I simply make some change of volume-adjust.lua which is in the "components" folder to make it, which is called volume-adjust.lua.
+I simply make some change of volume-adjust.lua which is in the "components" folder to make it, which is called volume-adjust.lua.
 Also, the volume-adjust.lua made by WillPower3309 is not deleted, but changed the name, now called "volume-adjust2.lua".
 The bar will not disappear, which will let you always know the volume all the times.
 > Now top panel has changed the stytle !

 ![](/screenshot/showurxvt.png)